 Graphite is a good conductor of electricity because of its semimetallic electronic structure, but semimetallic behavior is not always observed as a graphitic system is thinned down to the atomic scale.
-For example, in bilayer graphene, an atomically-thin film composed of only two graphene layers,1-4 the electron band and the hole band with quadratic dispersions stick together at the Fermi energy within the non-interacting model, where the band touching point is protected by spatial inversion symmetry and time-reversal symmetry.
-In experiments at low temperatures, however, the electron-electron interaction spontaneously opens an energy gap and the system turns into an insulator.^{1,5-8} Electrons with different spins tend to accumulate in different layers under the attractive exchange force, breaking the inversion symmetry to open a $gap.^{9-16}$
+For example, in bilayer graphene, an atomically-thin film composed of only two graphene layers [1-4], the electron and hole bands with quadratic dispersions stick together at the Fermi energy within the noninteracting model, where the band touching point is protected by spatial-inversion symmetry and time-reversal symmetry.
+In experiments at low temperatures, however, the electron-electron interaction spontaneously opens an energy gap and the system turns into an insulator [1,5-8].
+Electrons with different spins tend to accumulate in different layers under the attractive exchange force, breaking the inversion symmetry to open a gap [9-16].